 Similarly, don’t bathe your baby with a washcloth.
 The roughness of the cloth can rip open the bumps and lead to infection.
-Instead, wash your baby with your hands, but be sure to remove any jewelry that may poke or prick.
+Instead, wash your little one with your hands, but be sure to remove any jewelry that may poke or prick.

 3) Pat Your Baby Dry After A Bath

 Towels can be notoriously coarse...especially on your baby’s tender skin.
 And if she suffers from baby acne, the feeling can be even worse.

-Similarly, the heat created by rubbing your baby dry can contribute to the discomfort caused by baby acne.
+Similarly, the heat created by rubbing your little one dry can contribute to the discomfort caused by baby acne.
 Always gently pat your baby’s skin dry.

 4) Don’t Use Oily Creams Or Lotions

 Acne — be it baby, adolescent, or adult — is caused by clogged pores.
 Dirt and oil get stuck around a hair follicle and create a plug that irritates surrounding skin.
 Visually, this is the redness and swelling that are so commonly associated with acne.
 Because acne is caused by a buildup of oil and dirt, it’s best to avoid using oily creams and lotions on acne-prone skin.

 To keep your baby’s acne-prone skin as healthy as possible, whether they’re having an outbreak or not, we suggest regularly cleansing the area with Mustela’s No Rinse Cleansing Water or Mustela’s No Rinse Soothing Cleansing Water for very sensitive skin.